This document will explain why and how to fix scheduled scans that fail to run, but manual scans do work.

-When scheduling a scan, Protect requires a "Scheduler Credential".
-This credential is under Manage > Scheduled Console Tasks.
+1) When scheduling a scan, Protect requires a "Scheduler Credential".
+This credential is set under Manage > Scheduled Console Tasks.

-This credential will be used to start the scan.
-As such, it must be a local Administrator, and it must be allowed to run scans under User Role Assignment.
+2) The credential being used does not have Local System Admin rights and permissions.
+It must be a local Administrator, and it must be allowed to run scans under User Role Assignment.

 1) Look in Manage > Scheduled Console Tasks and determine which account is the scheduled jobs are being scheduled as

 2) Log into the Protect server with those credentials.

 3) Go to Manage > Credentials and recreate the credentials be set in the Machine Group (click option to share).